 For a more detailed explanation of this, and how it is that we see stars and

 galaxies that are supposed to be many thousands (or millions) of light years away, see

-Another major problem with the red-shift expansion theory are observations by
+Another problem with the red-shift expansion theory is an observation by

 with “very different red shifts”